 Rachel Maclean: Mimi 2021

-From 8 May 2021, Jupiter Artland Foundation unveils upside mimi ᴉɯᴉɯ uʍop a new permanent outdoor installation by Scottish artist Rachel Maclean, alongside a solo exhibition featuring four key works from the last decade of her career.
-Three years in the making, this ground-breaking new commission is the first time Maclean has working entirely with cartoon animation and at an architectural scale, and her ultimate ambition is to transport Mimi’s world to high streets around the UK.
+upside mimi ᴉɯᴉɯ uʍop is Jupiter Artland’s new permanent outdoor installation by Scottish artist Rachel Maclean.
+This ground-breaking new commission is the first time Maclean has working entirely with cartoon animation and at an architectural scale.

 Known for her satirical characters and meticulously crafted fantasy worlds, Rachel Maclean has rapidly established herself as one of the most distinctive creative voices in the UK.
 Based in Glasgow, Rachel Maclean graduated from Edinburgh College of Art in 2009 and her work came to public attention in New Contemporaries later that year.
 In 2017, she represented Scotland at the 57th Venice Bienniale.